11938776r-spec/SQLServer_Quest/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+<button onclick="navigator.clipboard.writeText('This project was developed by Riry to simplify learning SQL Server in a practical and interactive way that helps learners apply concepts step by step.
+The project aims to create an engaging learning environment that encourages persistence and motivates learners to progress from beginner to professional with confidence and competence.')">Copy About Project & Author</button>

+This project was developed by **Riry** to simplify learning **SQL Server** in a practical and interactive way that helps learners apply concepts step by step.
+The project aims to create an engaging learning environment that encourages persistence and motivates learners to progress from beginner to professional with confidence and competence.